 Food Truck Night

 For a musical and gourmet evening, find the food trucks, all Fridays from mid-May to mid-Mayi-September, from 19pm.
 On the Town Hall Square, you will be able to listen to live music while tasting all kinds of dishes from world cuisine.
-And of course the wineries are part of it!
+And of course the passionate winegrowers are part of it!

 so good